SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Every bit that you did, made you slightly better at debating, slightly better at organizing, and more knowledgeable of how people management works.

+# Srijan people like katyayni think that not being strict will give a bad image.
+But the real literal harm is people not being included, and the inhuman demand to show up during isa and stuff.
+Somehow address this.
+Their justification is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't

 ## The 2024 model
 ### Round 1
 Further developments from the 2023 model designed in 2024 by Nikhil: